mleonardallen/CarND-Behavioral-Cloning/README.md

 ### Architecture

 My architecture is modeled after the network depicted in [NVIDIA Paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
 The architecture is a traditional feed-foward layered architecture in which the output of one layer is fed to the layer above.
-At a high level the network consists of 5 convolutional layers, followed by 3 fully connected layers, and a final output layer.
+At a high level the network consists of preprocessing layers, 5 convolutional layers, followed by 3 fully connected layers, and a final output layer.
 Since we are working with a regression problem, the output layer is a single continuous value, as apposed to the softmax probabilities used for classification tasks such as traffic sign identification.

 Before the first convolutional layer, a small amount of preprocessing takes place within the pipeline.
 This includes cropping the image, resizing, and batch normalization.